 - With its unique Mountain time zone location, Denver is the largest U.S. city offering one-bounce satellite uplinks to world satellite networks.

-- The Colorado Office of Economic Development and International Trade's International Division offers consulting, along with grants to cover travel costs and other business expenses for small Colorado companies seeking to expand in international markets.
+- The Colorado Office of Economic Development and International Trade's International Trade Office offers consulting, along with grants to cover travel costs and other business expenses for small Colorado companies seeking to expand in international markets.